pyrofolium/nacelle/readme.md

 answer these questions related to the project:
-As part of the coding challenge, please provide a high-level system design for scaling the personalization engine you&#39;ve built to handle millions of users and products.
+As part of the coding challenge, please provide a high-level system design for scaling the personalization engine you've built to handle millions of users and products.
 Consider the
 following:

 1. How would you design the data pipeline to handle real-time updates to product information, customer feedback, and marketing campaigns?

-Assuming product updates, customer feedback and marketing campaigns are coming in at high volume I would use some queue like kafka to queue these operations up during high traffic periods and batch insert them.
-If they are seldomely updated then directly inserting or updating a SQL database should be sufficient.
+Assuming product updates, customer feedback and marketing campaigns are coming in at high volume I would use some queue like kafka to queue these operations up during high traffic periods and batch insert them during low traffic.
+If they aren't high volume then they can be updated then directly inserting or updating a SQL database should be sufficient.

 2. What database choices would you make for storing different types of data (product catalog, user interactions, recommendations)?

 Assuming user interactions are high volume and recommendations and product catalogue are low volume writes then User interactions would go into a database designed for analytics like big query. recommendations and product catalogue would go into a typical SQL database.
+Usually you'll want to queue these high volume queries into some sort of fast queue like storage then batch insert it into the analytics database as in general inserts into these databases are very slow and become more optimal the larger the batch being inserted.

 3. How would you ensure low latency for product recommendations, even during high traffic periods?